 The OTR Scene followed by a Tour of Music Hall

 Over the Rhine has become the mecca of hipsters, foodies and anyone wanting some of the best food in the city.
-The options are endless which often leads folks to exploring two or more places during their visit.
+The options are endless which often leads folks to explore two or more places during their visit.
 A lobster roll at the Anchor, fried chicken at the Eagle and gourmet hot dogs at the Senate are just a few of the tantalizing options available.
 Be sure to schedule your tour of Music Hall–Molly, former tour guide indicates that it is one of the most enjoyed tours in the city.
 Go behind the scenes or for a spooky treat, opt for their ghost tour.

 A Toast to the Wild

 The Cincinnati Zoo is always coming up with new and innovated events to engage the city.
 In their series, “A Toast to Wildlife”, the zoo offers Zootini, Wild About Wine and the Zoo Brew.
 These events offer patrons opportunities to sample varies drinks, nosh on local grub– all while exploring the fabulous zoo.
 These events do sell out every time, and quickly, too!
 Therefore, I recommend following the zoo sites closely for ticket release days.

 Everyone knows that no respectable Cincy staple list would leave out a Reds or Bengals game.
 Take that experience to the next level by taking a tour of the Great American Ballpark and getting behind the scenes; look at the dugout, press boxes and stand right behind home plate.
 Want to add a touch of luxury to your ball game?
 Reserve a spot at the Handlebar to experience the game like never before.